WWE Network | Price, features and content compared

 WWE has largely shifted its existing Pay-Per-View business over to the WWE Network.
 While those shows are still offered on an ad-hoc basis via Main Event for Foxtel subscribers, they’re also shown simultaneously on WWE Network, including any pre- and post-show specials.

 Alongside its live broadcast PPV events, WWE currently produces two live shows exclusively for the WWE Network.
 NXT showcases the WWE’s developmental roster in a weekly show usually broadcast out of Full Sail University in Florida.
-NXT also has quarterly 'Takeover' specials, usually broadcast the night before a big four PPV where major feuds and title matches are settled.
+NXT also has quarterly 'Takeover' specials, usually broadcast the night before a PPV where major feuds and title matches are settled.

 WWE Network’s other live show is 205 Live, which focuses on in-ring action from cruiserweight (under 205lbs) wrestlers.